commontoolsinc/RFC/rfc/sigil.md

 #### Resolution Behavior

 - **Reads**: Return the current value from the target fact's location
-- **Writes**: Follow the alias to the target fact first, then modify the target fact directly, making the alias transparent to mutations while maintaining causal consistency.
+- **Writes**: Follow the cursor to the target fact first, then modify the target fact directly, making the cursor transparent to mutations while maintaining causal consistency.
 This is like a permanent redirect for write operations.
 - **Validation**: If schema is provided, validate writes against it before applying to the target fact

 #### Example